 Order Today and You’ll Also Get “Common VFR Mistakes”

-32 Additional Lessons That Will Help Keep You Safe
+31 Short Audio Lessons That Will Help You Avoid Problems

 Taught by NAFI Hall of Fame Instructor Tom Turner

 Simple tactics to avoid common errors

 Includes accompanying transcripts

 Q: How do I access the Airmanship workshops?

 A: Your training is available online via a secure, password-protected website.
 You can watch it on any computer, tablet or phone.

 Q: Do you offer a USB Flash Drive option with this program?
 A: No. USB Flash drives are not available for this course due to the frequency of updates.
 You can download any of the material (optional) with your online access.